 Pilar was a co-founder of the Organization of Saskatchewan Arts Councils (OSAC).
 During her time with OSAC she helped establish an educational program for docents in small museums and galleries, and organize a tour which delivered forty exhibitions with educational programs to rural Saskatchewan.
 This program had become a model for art promotion in other Canadian provinces, and other countries.

 Pilar's experience includes teaching Art History at the University of Quebec in Montreal and the University of Saskatchewan; working as a curator at the Visual Arts Center of New Jersey in Summit, NJ; working in the Education Department and as an Assistant Curator at the Whitney Museum of American Art (NYC), where she coordinated artist forums and was in charge of international films; helping attract audiences at the Museum of the City of New York; working as an art appraiser with various evaluators in New York; promoting art through grants and educational materials in Saskatchewan, Ontario and Prince Edward Island (PEI); adjudicating grants for artists in Ontario, Saskatchewan, PEI and Newfoundlandand; and setting up two exhibitions of Maritime art supported by the PEI Government, one in Japan and one in Taiwan.

 Pilar Shephard holds a Certificate in Art Appraisal from New York University (only 15 students graduated from the program), and she was a member of the American Appraisers Association.
 She has been working as an art appraiser for insurances, museum collections, estates, donations, government agencies, art dealers and individuals.
-Her clients include Logistec Corporation, Concordia University (private collection), the Confederation Centre of the Arts Art Gallery, Wanda Wyatt estate, MacNutt collection, PAMA Museum and Archives in Ontario, and Morton Barmish estate, Mr Terriaca collection, and Mr Brad Levine collection among many others.
+Her clients include Logistec Corporation, Concordia University (private collection), the Confederation Centre of the Arts Art Gallery, Wanda Wyatt estate, MacNutt collection, PAMA Museum and Archives in Ontario, Morton Barmish estate, Mr Terriaca collection, and Mr Brad Levine collection among many others.
 Pilar will do house calls if requested.